 ImageCat and its partners will use remote sensing and geospatial technologies to create an exposure database to address earthquake, flood, drought, and landslide risks in Ethiopia, Kenya, Niger, Senegal and Uganda.
 This technology and process has been developed by ImageCat and will be shared with a variety of research organizations to support the study.

 ImageCat and its partners were awarded a World Bank / GFDRR contract to develop this physical exposure database.
-ImageCat itself has the resources and technology available to collect GDP and economic projections, and through its partnership is able to share and pool this data to create more sophisticated crisis mapping datasets.
+ImageCat itself has the resources and technology available to collect GDP and economic projections and, through its partnership, is able to share and pool this data to create more sophisticated crisis mapping datasets.

-In collecting, pooling and analyzing this data, Image Cat and its partners will e able to analyze the earthquake, flood, drought, and landslide risks of 5 SubSaharan African countieis, in an effort to improve their resiliance to such natural disasters.
+In collecting, pooling and analyzing this data, ImageCat and its partners will be able to analyze the earthquake, flood, drought and landslide risks of 5 Sub Saharan African countries, in an effort to improve their resilience to such natural disasters.